brinman2002/data/README.md

 #Data
-Data processing related projects.
+Data analysis related projects.
 The initial focus is on processing that occurs in Apache Crunch pipelines.